Asset type | Social Infrastructure (long-term care facilities) |

 Asset Type | Energy Infrastructure |

-Status | Operational (COD in October 2012) |
+Status | Operational (COD between February 2012 and November 2014) |

-Asset Revenues | 100% of power produced is sold under a 20-year Power Purchase Agreement. |
+Asset Revenues | 100% of power produced is sold to the IESO under 20-year Power Purchase Agreements (PPAs). |